farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 A [topological action](json#network-actions) is described by a `TopologyAction` object which references its parent remedial action (`GridStateAlterationRemedialAction`) and the switch affected by the action.

-> ℹ️ Currently, topological actions are implemented such that they can only open a switch.

 ```xml
 <!-- RA Profile -->
 <rdf:RDF>